stt-datacore/website/static/crew/shras_ambassador_crew.md

 published: true
 ---

 Owner of a huge DIP base, but with few events in which to multiply it.
-Despite that and the most common skill set, he’s still useful for newer players with above average voyage numbers and +1 Diplomat for long term benefit. +9 arena attack can meet or exceed what the more popular Rura Penthe Reed and Duras sisters offer.
+Despite those poor event chances and the most common skill set, he’s still useful for newer players with shuttle-worthy DIP and +1 Diplomat for long term benefit.
+His +9 arena attack boost can meet or exceed what the more popular Rura Penthe Reed and Duras Sisters offer.